djwackey/notes/Google Cloud certification exam/Professional Cloud Architect.md

   - D. ג€¢ Append metadata to file body ג€¢ Compress individual files ג€¢ Name files with a random prefix pattern ג€¢ Save files to one bucket

 4. A recent audit revealed that a new network was created in your GCP project.
 In this network, a GCE instance has an SSH port open to the world.
-You want to discover this networkג€™s origin.
+You want to discover this network's origin.
 What should you do?

   - A. Search for Create VM entry in the Stackdriver alerting console